Online Courses

 1. Mighty Networks

-Best course & community-builder
+Best for course & memberships

 We host thousands of educators and creators, brands and individuals alike, many of whom are earning 6 figures from building course communities that people love.
+Come try G2’s top-rated community platform!

 Mighty Networks - Summary

+Type: Hosted Strengths: An all-in-one platform that gives you flexible Spaces to build online courses, communities, host live streams, virtual events, and more all under your brand.
+Weaknesses: It’s not a course marketplace–you’ll need to bring your own members.
 Best for: Creators and entrepreneurs who understand the power of a community in delivering premium-priced online courses, better results, and deeper relationships across their students.
 If your course would benefit from collaboration, conversation, and cheering each other on, Mighty Networks creates a place for people to master your topic together under your brand.

 2. Mighty Pro